momentohq/momento-proxy/README.md

 ## Configuration

-### Authentication Token
+### API Key

-The Momento proxy requires that the `MOMENTO_AUTHENTICATION` environment variable is set and contains a valid Momento authentication token.
+The Momento proxy requires that the `MOMENTO_API_KEY` environment variable is set and contains a valid Momento API key.

-If you're new to Momento, you should refer to the [Momento CLI docs](https://github.com/momentohq/momento-cli#momento-cli) for instructions to sign up and get an authentication token.
+If you're new to Momento, you should refer to the [Momento CLI docs](https://github.com/momentohq/momento-cli#momento-cli) for instructions to sign up and get an API key.

 ### Create Cache

-After obtaining an authentication token, you should create one or more caches to use with the proxy.
+After obtaining an API key, you should create one or more caches to use with the proxy.

 ### Proxy Configuration